aoraki/linux-essentials/Centos7UserAndGroupManagement.md

 [root@server2 ~]# yum install -y ntp
 ```

-Then we chance the ntp configuration, and change the server section to that it
+Then we change the ntp configuration, and change the server section to that it
 points to our server1 machine as the prefered machine (denoted by `prefer`), and
 that we have left just one external ntp server as a backup if server1 is unavailable
 for any reason. `iburst` just means to synchronize quickly.